 What a cool and easy way to experiment with friction!
 Kids love cars and ramps.
 So, why not introduce a little science learning with a friction activity?
 This science lesson involves mostly things from around the house, too, which is always a bonus!

 Cool Experiments with Friction from JDaniel4’sMom

 This activity is similar to the above but gives additional ideas for exploring different surface tensions with cars and ramps.
 I love the textures used in this friction activity!
-This activity completes the learning circle with making predictions, noting observations, and examining the results.
+This activity completes the learning circle by making predictions, noting observations, and examining the results.
 This science activity integrates math and other less tangible skills such as focus and concentration by completing the activity!

 Hockey Science from Creative Family Fun

 I love this activity for so many reasons.
 It demonstrates friction in a fun and cool way.
 Kids love this activity and it includes a worksheet to bring the friction learning home.

 Easy Science of Friction Activity